gregoryruta/gateway-setup/README.md

 # Setup Gateway server
 From the 'user' account:
+Clone this repository somewhere inside the 'home' directory.
 Make the setup.sh script executable: `chmod +x setup.sh`
 Run the setup.sh script: `sudo ./setup.sh`
 If Postfix is not installed, it will install.
 Choose the 'Internet Site' option, and enter 'gateway.test' as the domain.